-- buys a property for resale - buys and sells land and/or buildings as a business - trades as a builder and improves a property before selling it. - purchased a property on or after 1 October 2015 and sold/disposed of it before the end of the income year, whether the intention at the time of purchase was for resale or not.
+- buys a property for resale - buys and sells land and/or buildings as a business - trades as a builder and improves a property before selling it. - purchased a property on or after 1 October 2015 and sold/disposed of it within two years, whether the intention at the time of purchase was for resale or not.